 An investigation of the testimony provided by the Gospels concerning the life of Jesus of Nazareth, with special attention given to the critical issues prompted by such study.
-Core requirement for Christian Studies majors.
+Core requirement and prerequisite for upper division Gospel courses (CST 330, 331) for Christian Studies majors.